 - open APIs to allow for further integrations.

 So we see that the IoT platform landscape is complex and multifarious.
 While we speak of various types of IoT platforms, the boundaries between these are not necessarily clear-cut.
-You can have an end-to-end platform that is also a development suite or a connectivity platform that also includes some basic device management capabilities.
+You can have an end-to-end platform that is also a development suite all the way down to IoT deployment, an IoT hub that includes an analytics platform, an enabler platform allowing you to build your own IoT product, or simply a connectivity platform with some device management capabilities.
 The possibilities are varied and the one thing to guide you within this jungle are the necessities posed by your specific use case.

 We are a Data Science & IoT team based in Frankfurt am Main, committed to helping companies of all sizes to innovate at scale.
 So we’ve built an easy-to-use development platform enabling everyone to benefit from the powers of IoT and AI.